AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/my-updates-area.md

    ![](assets/my-updates-mentions-for-reviwers-nwe-350x418.png)

-1. (Optional)&nbsp;Scroll to the bottom of the My&nbsp;Updates area and click right to display more approvals that display on additional pages.
+1. (Optional)&nbsp;Scroll to the bottom of the My&nbsp;Updates area and click the right-pointing arrow to display more approvals that display on additional pages.

    >[!TIP]
    >
    >The first five approvals or requests for access display by default.
 The remaining approvals display on additional pages.
+You can display a maximum of 2000 approvals in the My Updates area.

    ![](assets/pagination-for-my-updates-page-highlighted-nwe-350x78.png)